Current Earthquake Information

 Note that the above table is not reliable at magnitudes above 6 because the 10 year seismicity sample is not sufficiently long to include a lot of magnitude 6+ earthquakes.
 In generating the above table, we assumed that the rate at which earthquakes occur does not vary with time.
 Large aftershock sequences violate this assumption.

 The 1906 San Francisco earthquake occurred on the San Andreas Fault, a place where two plates are sliding past each other in a motion known as "strike-slip. " The rock where the city of San Francisco is now was down in Southern California 20 million years ago and will continue to move relative to the rest of North America.
-(Click here to see a video showing the plate tectonic history of Southern California, with San Francisco moving north over the past 20 million years.)
 The 1906 earthquake measured between magnitude 7.7 and 7.9, making it a major earthquake, but not the largest ever recorded.
 This honor goes to the 1960 magnitude 9.5 earthquake in Chile.
 The world's largest earthquakes occur in subduction zones, plate boundaries where one plate is pushing under another.